She has an eye for style and a passion for hats. Meet Judith Boyd, creator of Style Crone.

 Judith: “Age Pride” is important, no matter your age.
-For older people, ageism enters the picture, and it becomes even more important to embrace and accept one’s age.
+Ageism enters the picture for older people, and it becomes even more important to embrace and accept one’s age.
 There is a movement afloat to change the perception of older people in our culture.
-Ari Seth Cohen’s Advanced Style blog, books, and documentary have had an impact on me and many others.
-However, there is a long way to go, and valuing ourselves and remaining visible at this stage of life is in itself contributing to “Age Pride.”
+Ari Seth Cohen’s Advanced Style blog, books, and documentaries have impacted me and many others.
+However, there is a long way to go, and valuing ourselves and remaining visible at this stage of life is, in itself, contributing to “Age Pride.”

 New research indicates that mindset is important and that the better you feel about aging, the healthier you become.
 In this year of focusing on “Age Pride,” I’m learning more about how I can confront my own inner ageist, and I’m becoming active in changing policies and beliefs that reinforce and strengthen ageism.